gitadr/gatsbyPortfolio/src/content/notes/note_190218_YousufKarsh.md

 ---
-title: "You may take one."
+title: "You May Take One."
 date: "2019-02-19"
 tags: ["Photography"]
 ---